collective/collective.portlet.twittermultistream/README.rst

 Introduction
 ============

-This addon has been inspeared by the `Mutli Twitter Stream`_
+This addon has been inspeared by the `Mutli Twitter Stream`_ wordpress addon.
 It displays only the most recent tweet from multiple twitter accounts.

 Credits and contributions